katelee168/food/README.md

 food
 ====

-Scraps the menu for the day.
+Scraps the menu for the day and emails it to me.